mailsac/mailsac-examples/about/faq.rst

 ------------------------
 Any time you need a temporary email address, just make one up@mailsac.com.

+If you need to test your email system, send it to mailsac.com - even for a custom domain.

+Other uses:

 * if you need an email address, but do not want to receive spam in your personal inbox
 * use it for sign ups on web sites that force you to login
 * give it out to strangers